-Students planning to enter the world of work immediately after graduation from high school may wish to concentrate on course sequences that provide some vocational preparation.
+Students planning to enter the work force immediately after graduation from high school may wish to concentrate on course sequences that provide some career preparation.
 In addition to the courses required for high school graduation, students are encouraged to consider elective course work in areas of interest.